pulumi/workshops/aws-advanced-cicd/README.md

 <details>
 <summary> ✅ Use a Pulumi ESC Environment to configure AWS Dynamic Credentials in your Pulumi Stack </summary>

+Presenter Notes:

-NOTE: If your AWS Account already has an OIDC IdP for Pulumi Cloud, this will **not** work.
-Instead, just update your exiating one's audience for the AWS IAM Identity Provider and also add the name of your Pulumi Org to the Trust Relationship JSON in the corresponding AWS IAM Role.
+ - If your AWS Account already has an OIDC IDP for Pulumi Cloud, this will **not** work.
+Instead, just update your existing one's audience for the AWS IAM Identity Provider and also add the name of your Pulumi Org to the Trust Relationship JSON in the corresponding AWS IAM Role.

-NOTE 2: The reference Pulumi template will change in the very near future so it's much better.
-Keep an eye on [this GitHub Issue](https://github.com/pulumi/pulumi-pulumiservice/issues/225)
+- The reference Pulumi template will change in the very near future, once [this GitHub Issue](https://github.com/pulumi/pulumi-pulumiservice/issues/225) is resolved.
+- Complete this step beforehand.

 ```bash
 # Ensure you're in ./infra